The Swan Princess: Music

 "Far Longer than Forever" was nominated for a Golden Globe in 1995 for Best Original Song.

 Release

 When The Swan Princess was nearing completion, New Line Cinema purchased the distribution rights in the United States, and Columbia TriStar Film Distributors International obtained the foreign distribution rights.
+The film was theatrically released on November 18, 1994.
+A home video release followed on August 1, 1995.

 Marketing

 Pillsbury partnered with Turner Home Entertainment for a marketing campaign to promote the film's home video release.

 Home media

 Turner Home Entertainment first released The Swan Princess on VHS and LaserDisc in the Turner Family Showcase collection on August 3, 1995, and sold over 2.5 million units.
 Outside the United States, Columbia TriStar Home Video released it on VHS.
 On March 30, 2004, Columbia TriStar Home Entertainment released the film for the first time on DVD, in Special Edition.
 The Special Edition DVD contains a few extras, including trailers, a read-along feature, a sing-along feature, and games.
 Sony Pictures Home Entertainment later re-released the Special Edition DVD on August 18, 2009.
-It was also released as a double-feature DVD with its sequel The Swan Princess 3: The Mystery of the Enchanted Kingdom.
+It was also released as a double-feature DVD with its sequel The Swan Princess: The Mystery of the Enchanted Kingdom.
 A Blu-ray version of the film was released on October 29, 2019, for its 25th anniversary.